klementtan/klementtan.com/_readings/fpga-prototyping.md

             * last step of implementation
 4. Generate and download the progamming file
     * fpga will be configured based on the programming file

+Questions:
+* unsynthesizable code?
+How does it look like
+* what is time step?
+* RTL vs HDL
+* IOB